trey368s/IT3038C-Scripts/projects/final/README.md

 python final.py
 ```
 ## Summary
 Enter a ticker symbol to view a candlestick chart of the stock's most recent trading day.
+I believe that this code can be useful because it can be used to fetch daily analysis on stock positions.